 Round the Horne has always had a strong but welcome grip on the nation’s funny bone.
 After running on BBC radio for over 4 series and 66 editions from 1964, it ended with the death of Kenneth Horne on 14 February 1969.
 (Short biographies of cast can be found here).
-There are scripts of the series on Amazon and recordings of the shows – and more links there.

 It was broadcast on the BBC Light Programme (now Radio 2) on Sunday lunchtimes, forcing that other great British tradition, roast beef and yorkshire pudding, into a supporting role as the family meal was rescheduled to allow the programme to be enjoyed without distraction.

 Barry Took who was responsible for nearly all of the scripts (along with Marty Feldman) built the show around the ordinary man, the ‘maypole’ that was Kenneth Horne, around which a vast array of eccentric and fantastical characters danced.
 Most had names that were in themselves quite outlandish; but had other, more stranger qualities when spoken aloud.

 Who could resist the charms of that ‘walking slum’, J Peasemould Gruntfuttock; the heartstoppingly wonderful Dame Celia Molestrangler as Fiona and the gutwrenchingly, ageing juvenile Binkie Huckaback as Charles; fiendish mastermind Chou En Ginsberg M.A.
 (Failed) and his common as muck concubine Lotus Blossom; television’s master of so few words Seamus Android and cookery guru Daphne Whitethigh; that itinerant folk singer Rambling Sid Rumpo and those two ‘ resting professionals’ Julian and his friend Sandy.
 Links to other main characters here.